 We aim to provide an efficient and effective grants service at all times.
 However, we understand that sometimes our beneficiaries and other parties may wish to raise issues about our service provision.
 We want to resolve matters quickly and to the satisfaction of the complainant.
 We welcome your complaints and comments, because your views about the MCF are essential in helping us to continuously review and improve our grant making services.

-Should you have any questions not answered within this policy guidance document, please contact the Strategy Development & Special Projects department:
+Should you have any questions not answered within this policy guidance document, please contact the Masonic Support Department:

 Thomas Hulme, Grants Policy & Research Officer